stockphrase/no-silo/content/resources/open-handbook/chapter-1.md

 -   **Summarize**.
 Write keywords or make "microsummaries" in the margins next to each paragraph.
-Later, you will not have to re-read the entire document to find your place.
-These can be especially useful if you later use this text in your own writing.
+Later, you will not have to re-read the entire document.
+These can be especially useful for test preparation or if you later use the text in your own writing.

 -   **Connect**.
 Find connections between the reading and others within the course or your broader reading experience.
 Develop the capacity